How Can Earned Wage Access Help Your Business?

 Earned Wage Access Benefits for Employees

 Financial stress is one of the most common reasons for employee turnover.
-According to the 2022 PWC Employee Financial Wellness Survey, financially stressed employees are twice as likely to look for a new job.4 Employees struggling with financial considerations have higher stress levels, and this can negatively affect their morale and productivity.5
+According to the 2022 PWC Employee Financial Wellness Survey, financially stressed employees are twice as likely to look for a new job.4 Employees struggling with financial considerations have higher stress levels,5 and this can negatively affect their morale and productivity.

 What to Look for in an Earned Wage Access Provider

-- Determine if the vendor has experience dealing with companies of your size and if they will meet your needs.
+- Confirm the EWA provider has experience dealing with companies of your size and will meet your needs.

 - Ensure the earned wage access provider can help improve the overall employee experience.